Kernels for Jupyter Notebook on Apache Spark clusters in Azure HDInsight

 %%delete -f -s <session number>

 Deletes a specific session of the current Livy endpoint.
-You cannot delete the session that is initiated for the kernel itself. cleanup
+You can't delete the session that is started for the kernel itself. cleanup

 Deletes all the sessions for the current Livy endpoint, including this notebook's session.
 The force flag -f is mandatory.